DorianRudolph/pinenotes/README.md

 sudo cp /home/alarm/Downloads/firmware/BCM4345C0.hcd .
 ```

-I couldn't notice a difference in terms of speed (about 100/100 on 5GHz), but at least it works without waiting.

-An alternative BCM4345C0.hcd is at https://github.com/worproject/cywbtserialbus/raw/master/src/vendor/fw/BCM4345C0.hcd,

 ### Change Kernel

 Right now, [smaeul's kernel](https://github.com/smaeul/linux/commits/rk356x-ebc-dev) has working USB, which pgwipeout does not yet have, but no working touch.